- Who We Are

 - Contact Us

-Ari Melnick, M.D. of Weill Cornell Medical College will work alongside fellow New York colleague Ross Levine, M.D. of Memorial Sloan-Kettering Cancer Center and Chuan He, Ph.D. from The University of Chicago.
-Their study, entitled “Decoding the hydroxymethylome of IDH and TET mutant acute leukemias,” will look to identify the molecular cause of a new type of acute myelogenous leukemia.
-Anthony Letai, M.D. of Boston’s Dana-Farber Cancer Institute will work with Sloan-Kettering’s Scott Armstrong, M.D. on a project were they propose “a completely novel approach to identifying the chemotherapy resistant subsets in [acute myelogenous] leukemia patient samples, identifying the mechanisms making them resistant to chemotherapy, and targeting those mechanisms.”
+Ari Melnick, M.D. of Weill Cornell Medical College, Ross Levine, M.D. of Memorial Sloan Kettering Cancer Center and Chuan He, Ph.D. from The University of Chicago were awarded a grant for their project entitled “Decoding the hydroxymethylome of IDH and TET mutant acute leukemias.”
+Anthony Letai, M.D. of Dana-Farber Cancer Institute worked with Memorial Sloan Kettering’s Scott Armstrong, M.D. on a project were they propose “a completely novel approach to identifying the chemotherapy resistant subsets in [acute myelogenous] leukemia patient samples, identifying the mechanisms making them resistant to chemotherapy, and targeting those mechanisms.”